dchapkine/android-staggered-grid-demo/README.md

 1. Optimizations for BIG staggered grids: under 10000 elements
 2. RAM efficiency.
 It is IMPOSSIBLE to run out of memory with this demo.
 Even with 10k+ images in the grid view.
 3. Lazy loading / unloading of images = Only images visible on screen are in memory
-4. Tested and runs very well on real 2.x and 4.x devices:
+4. Supports android 2.2+.
+Tested and runs very well on real 2.x and 4.x devices:
 	4. Android 2.2 | ZTE Blade ( 512 RAM | 600 MHz ARM 11 )
 	5. Android 4.1 | GalaxyTab 2 10.1 ( 1G RAM | Dual-core 1 GHz Cortex-A9 )
 5. You must know aspect ratio of ALL images in your grid BEFORE you load them in order to compute scroll height.
 This is NOT a "pull to load" staggered grid view, it just loads while you scroll.
 6. It is NOT a library, so please read and understand the code before using it, it is very short and well commented.

 Dependency #1